 b.
 Cast Iron

-Considering that it’s made of heavy metal, it can maintain heat for a longer span of time.
+Considering that it’s made of heavy metal, a cast iron pot can maintain heat for a longer span of time.
 It’s a good option for slow-cooking and deep-frying dishes.

 Bear in mind that this material can transfer flavours, however.
 So, you have to avoid cooking tomato and acid-based foods when using the pot.